zbrown23/micromouse/readme.md

 ## Robot Control & Odometry
 We use an off-center point controller for robot motion.
-The robot follows a dummy point to explore the maze.

-We used odometry so that the robot can determine its position in the maze for mapping and path planning.
-We implemented an Alpha-Beta filter to correct for error.
+We originally experimented with using a linear time-variant unicycle controller, but found that it was unstable for some desired poses.
+The code for the LTV controller is still present.
+In order to explore the maze, the mapping algorithm provides this controller with a new point to go to, which the controller then drives towards.
+Due to the nature of the hardware involved in the Micromouse competition, we do not have a global knowledge of the pose of the robot, and so we rely on odometry and a gyroscope to figure out our pose.
+These two measurements are fused with an alpha-beta filter.

 ## Maze Mapping
 As the robot navigates through the maze, it detects and stores information about the maze's structure.
 Using its sensors, it identifies walls and open paths, gradually building a map of the environment.
 The robot explores each cell, marking them as visited, and constructs a complete representation of the maze layout.